 Why is it harder to get a mortgage as an expat?

 There are various reasons why mortgage lenders will be, on the whole, more reluctant to lend to expats.
-These reasons are centred around the difficulty in following procedures that guarantee the borrower’s financial stability when they have been living abroad for a potentially very long time.
+These reasons are centred around the difficulty in verifying the borrower’s financial stability when they have been living abroad for a potentially very long time.

-If a mortgage provider sees a certain kind of customer as higher risk then they will either refuse them a loan altogether, or offer higher interest to offset said risk.
+If a mortgage provider sees a certain kind of customer as higher risk then they will either refuse them a loan altogether, or offer higher interest to offset the risk.

 But while, as an expat, you might find it harder to get a mortgage and might pay a little more when you do, this doesn’t mean you have to break the bank.
 Compare mortgage deals using Money Expert’s online comparison service to see what kind of great mortgage rates you could be enjoying.